-And the final way is to credit your Qantas (and Cathay Pacific, American Airlines and Japan Airlines) flights to Alaska instead of Qantas Frequent Flyer.
-This guide can help you decide if it makes sense for your specific trip.
+And the final way is to credit your Qantas (and Emirates, Singapore Airlines, Cathay Pacific, American Airlines and Japan Airlines) flights to Alaska instead of Qantas Frequent Flyer.

 I would consider Alaska miles to be the most valuable of any US frequent flyer program (ahead of American Airlines, United and most definitely Delta).